top of page

 In reality, age-related parameters like telomeres, DNA methylation, and brain connectivity are highly plastic and vary throughout our lifespans.
 Our bodies diligently work to maintain homeostasis, given the proper environmental inputs.
 With the newer field of epigenetics, we're learning that environmental factors can have a major effect on gene expression.

 More than half of diseases are caused by environmental factors.
 From the largest twin study to date, using a data set of 45 million Americans insured with Aetna, it was found that only 40% of the 560 diseases analyzed are driven by genes (Harvard, Washington Post).
+The other 60% of diseases are driven by environment or the interactions between environmental factors and genes.
 The study, conducted at Harvard Medical School and University of Queensland, was published in early 2019 in Nature Genetics (Lakhani, 2019).

 Environmental factors include lifestyle behaviors, exposures, and even beliefs.
 It encompasses diet, exercise, sleep, posture, breathing, sun exposure; the air, soil, and water quality in the place where you grew up; stress and trauma; interventions such as cold immersions, forest bathing, massages, spas, and saunas; and belief-based subconscious rewiring rituals like meditation, journaling, and gratitude practice.